-The application site is within the existing caravan park, although no caravans have previously been sited on the land.
+The application site is within the existing caravan park, although no caravans have previously been approved to be sited on the land where it is now proposed to place caravans.
 The proposal is seeking to relocate 9 caravans from the northern-most part of the site which was given planning permission to change 55 touring pitches to 47 static pitches in 2011.
 The relocation of 9 of these pitches is intended to improve the internal layout of the caravan park and to allow a greater degree of landscaping to the overall site.
 The reduction of nine units in the northern area of the site is shown on the submitted plans and are taken from across this area.

-The proposed static caravans have been shown on plans measuring 10.6m in length by 6.09m in width and reach a maximum height of 3.9m.
+The proposed static caravans have been shown on plans each measuring 10.6m in length by 6.09m in width and reach a maximum height of 3.9m.
 Each caravan will have a private deck area and will be finished with an option of timber cladding or composite cladding to three different colour options, UPVC glazing, and dark roof covering.